Ex-DEA agent: Opioid crisis fueled by drug industry and Congress

 A week later, with no objections from Congress or the DEA, President Barack Obama signed it into law without ceremony or the usual bill signing photo-op.
 Marino issued a press release the next day claiming credit for the legislation.

 The drug distributors declared victory and told us the new law would in no way limit DEA's enforcement abilities.
-But DEA chief administrative law judge, John J. Mulrooney, who must adjudicate the law, wrote in a soon-to-be-published Marquette Law Review article we obtained, that the new legislation "would make it all but...impossible" to prosecute unscrupulous distributors.
+But DEA chief administrative law judge, John J. Mulrooney, who must adjudicate the law, wrote in a Marquette Law Review article, that the new legislation "would make it all but...impossible" to prosecute unscrupulous distributors.

 JOE RANNAZZISI: I just don't understand why Congress would pass a bill that strips us of our authority in the height of an opioid epidemic in places like Congressman Marino's district and Congressman Blackburn's district.
 Why are these people sponsoring bills, when people in their backyards are dying from drugs that are coming from the same people that these bills are protecting?